 Most importantly, proceed as usual with selecting student speakers, and highlight them with the same respect as you would guest speakers.

-Because this virtual event opens up new opportunities to bring in guest speakers from across the country (or world), bringing unexpected voices can be a big draw for your community.
+Because hybrid events open up new opportunities to bring in guest speakers from across the country (or world), bringing unexpected voices can be a big draw for your community.
 Time to tap those famous alumni!

 One way to create a sense of community, even when far apart, is to provide more open avenues of communication.
-We’re seeing many schools use a tool called “Padlet” which allows website visitors to write notes to one another on a public board.
+We’re seeing many schools use tools like Kudoboard, or Padlet, which allows website visitors to write notes to one another on a public board.